mecatheclau/shop-management-java-netbeans/README.md

 - **Java**: Core programming language used for developing the application.
 - **NetBeans IDE**: Integrated development environment used for writing and managing the project.
-- **MySQL**: Database used for storing user and product information (or specify another database if used).
+- **MySQL**: Database used for storing user and product information.

 ## Installation and Setup